respeecher/auto-odoo/README.md

 For backups, Auto Odoo uses scp to copy the postgres data directory, odoo data directory, and nginx logs to a machine or machines of your choice.
 It also then truncates the logs so successive backups contain successive segments of the logs.
+No Odoo or Postgres logs are backed up.
+(It wouldn't hurt to back them up too, but the nginx logs are probably the most useful ones to have backups of.)

-By restricting the ssh key used to scp to only be able to scp into a particular directory and regularly moving backups out of that directory, Auto Odoo ensures that your backups will be safe even if your Odoo server is hacked.
+Using scp for backups is fine for safeguarding data against hardware failure, but unless special precautions are taken it is not safe against the threat of a hacked Odoo server.
+The problem is that hackers could use the ssh key used to scp to destroy the backups (not to mention compromise the backup servers).
+Auto Odoo solves this problem by restricting this ssh key to only be able to scp into a particular directory and regularly moving backups out of that directory (with cron jobs on the backup servers).

 Auto Odoo is tested only on Ubuntu 16.04.